-From the Isle of Skye and dramatic waterfalls of Loch Lomond & The Trossachs National Park to storied castles and battlegrounds, our Scotland: Highlands and Islands tour will surprise you with its arresting landscapes, colorful history, and culturally rich cities.
-Priced from $4,396 (air & land inclusive), the 12-day Scotland: Highlands and Islands takes us on a tour of this northernmost region of the United Kingdom.
+From the Isle of Skye and dramatic waterfalls of Loch Lomond & The Trossachs National Park to storied castles and battlegrounds, the nation of Scotland enchants all who visit.
+And on our Scotland: Highlands and Islands tour, you'll get a front-row seat to the country's arresting landscapes, colorful history, and culturally rich cities.

-begin in Glasgow, where we glimpse the city’s impressive Victorian-era
+We begin in Glasgow, where we marvel at the city’s impressive Victorian-era architecture …

 After Day 3’s quick course in Scottish history at Kelvingrove, Days 4-6 provide us the opportunity to visit some of the regions most storied fortresses – among them the ruins of Castle Urquhart, dating to at least the 13th century.

-known the world over for the otherworldly creature alleged to live deep in its
+And no tour of Scotland would be complete without a boat ride along Loch Ness, known the world over for the otherworldly creature alleged to live deep in its waters.

 We also see some working border collies in action …